Julian-O/PySLOBS/README.md

 The examples folder contains many small programs to demonstrate how to use the API.
 These are not included with the package, but can be found on the GitHub site.
-Install PySlobs, copy the raw example files to your machine, start your copy of Stream Labs OBS, and run the examples (once PySlobs is installed).
+Install PySLOBS, copy the raw example files to your machine, start your copy of Streamlabs OBS, and run the examples (once PySLOBS is installed).

 ## Special cases:

-* Sources have an additional field `configurable` which isn't documented.
+* `Sources` have an additional field `configurable` which isn't documented.
-* Sources have a method `refresh` which raises an Internal Server Error.
-This has been reported to StreamLabs.
+* `Sources` have a method `refresh` which raises an Internal Server Error.
+This has been reported to Streamlabs.
 * `SceneCollectionsService` methods sometimes raise Internal Server Errors if called too rapidly.
 * `TransitionsService` methods sometimes raise Internal Server Errors if called